 To understand the mechanisms of living organisms, studies focusing on each gene in the design of life (the genome) are required.
-The use of model animals and plants, such as mice, Medaka (Oryzias latipes), zebrafish, Arabidopsis, Lotus japonicus, and Physcomitrella patens, make it possible to produce genetically controlled organisms with markers placed using genetic and cell engineering technologies.
+The use of model animals and plants, such as mice, Medaka (Oryzias latipes), zebrafish, Arabidopsis, Lotus japonicus, and Physcomitrella patens, make it possible to produce genetically controlled organisms, which have markers placed on them, using genetic and cell engineering technologies.
 Such marking allows us to conduct detailed studies of genes and cell functions.
 Because these model organisms mature in a short period of time, changes in cells, organs, and individuals can be thoroughly and efficiently observed.
 On this front, the NIBB BioResource Center has the equipment, facilities, and staff to safely, efficiently, and appropriately maintain such organisms.